yielda-game/yielda-game.github.io/_posts/2022-08-29-making-money-with-ponzifarm.md

 ## Playing ponziFarm

-Game play is mechanically simple: make a deposit.
+Game play is mechanically simple: _make a [deposit](/blog/deposits)_.

-Each deposit is locked up for a period of time, and earns a daily rate of return that increases with the lockup period you choose.
+Each deposit is [locked up](/blog/deposits#lockup-period) for a period of time, and earns a daily rate of return that increases with the lockup period you choose.
 If your deposit matures before the game ends, withdraw your deposit and take a handsome profit.
 If the game runs out of money before your deposit matures, GAME OVER!
 Your entire deposit is forfeit!

 This sounds simple, but there are hidden depths...

 Every new deposit to the game extends the life of the game.
-You can watch the game balance and other metrics develop over time, so you can evaluate the risk of a deposit before you  make it.
+You can [watch](/blog/game-summary) the game balance and other metrics develop over time, so you can evaluate the risk of a deposit before you  make it.

 Your game play is anonymous by default, but you are encouraged to use social media to talk to other players if you think it might help.
-Game rules are enforced by smart contracts... but your behavior is not.
+Game rules are enforced by smart contracts... but your _behavior_ is not!

 So do your best to manipulate the "market", by any means you can devise.
 Create a syndicate.
 Break your promises.
 Indulge your inner [Bernie Madoff](https://en.wikipedia.org/wiki/Bernie_Madoff).
 Go nuts.